syntasso/kratix-docs/docs/main/04-guides/08-compound-promises.md

   ... # remainder of the paved path Promise...
 ```

-Since Paved Path Promise Dependencies are Promises, and considering that Kratix and its CRDs are only installed in the Platform cluster, you need to ensure the Dependencies are applied exclusively to the Platform cluster.
+Since Paved Path Promise Dependencies are Promises, and considering that Kratix and its CRDs are only installed in the platform cluster, you need to ensure the Dependencies are applied exclusively to the platform cluster.

 That is controlled by the `scheduling` key: